xiyanxiongnico/AMPGen/README.md

-### Leveraging Generative Protein Models for the Design and Classification of Novel Antimicrobial Peptides
+### AMPGen: A de novo Generation Pipeline Leveraging Evolutionary Information for Broad-Spectrum Antimicrobial Peptide Design

 ## Overview

-This project utilizes EvoDiff, a novel diffusion framework in protein design, to generate new antimicrobial peptide (AMP) sequences.
-The generated sequences are then classified and evaluated for their antimicrobial efficacy using a combination of machine learning models.
+AMPGen is a pipeline for generating and evaluating novel antimicrobial peptide (AMP) sequences.
+Using EvoDiff, a novel diffusion framework in protein design, AMPGen generates new AMP sequences and employs machine learning models to classify and predict their antimicrobial efficacy.

 ## Methods

+### Datasets Preparation

+We compiled AMP and non-AMP datasets from various public databases for use in our classification and MIC prediction models.
+The AMP dataset includes sequences from APD, DADP, DBAASP, DRAMP, YADAMP, and dbAMP, resulting in a final set of 10,249 unique sequences with antibacterial targets.
+The non-AMP dataset, sourced from UniProt, consists of 11,989 sequences filtered to exclude those associated with specific antimicrobial keywords.

-### Generation of New AMP Sequences Using EvoDiff
+### De Novo AMP Generation

-EvoDiff is employed to generate new AMP sequences through both unconditional and conditional generation methods:

-- **Unconditional Generation**: Sequences are created from random noise by iteratively reversing the corruption process.
-- **Conditional Generation**: Utilizes evolutionary information encoded in Multiple Sequence Alignments (MSAs), enabling the generation of novel sequences guided by the evolutionary context of related proteins.
-From each MSA, five new sequences are generated based on the reference sequence and variations guided by the alignment sequences.
+AMP sequences are generated using two pre-trained order-agnostic autoregressive diffusion models (OADM):

+1. **Sequence-Based Generation**:
+   - The sequence-based model, Evodiff-OA_DM_640M, is pre-trained on the Uniref50 dataset, containing 42 million protein sequences.
+This model unconditionally generates peptide sequences of length 15-35 aa.

+2. **MSA-Based Generation**:
+   - The MSA-based model, Evodiff-MSA_OA_DM_MAXSUB, is trained on the OpenFold dataset and generates sequences in two ways:
+     - Unconditional generation of peptide sequences of length 15-35 aa.
+     - Conditional generation using MSAs with known AMP sequences as representative sequences.

-### Classification and Efficacy Prediction of Generated AMP Sequences
+### Classification and Efficacy Prediction

-1. **Classification**:
+1. **XGBoost-based AMP Classifier**:
-   - An XGBoost classifier is constructed based on feature extraction to determine whether the generated sequences are antimicrobial peptides (AMPs).

-2. **Efficacy Prediction**:
-   - An LSTM model utilizing language model embedding techniques is developed to evaluate the antimicrobial efficacy of the generated sequences.
-The performance metric used is the minimum inhibitory concentration (MIC).
-   - Sequences predicted to be highly effective antimicrobial peptides are selected for experimental validation in wet lab conditions.
+   - The classifier is trained on features extracted from the AMP and non-AMP datasets.
+The final model is tuned using 10-fold cross-validation.

+2. **LSTM Regression-based MIC Predictor**:
+   - MIC values are predicted using separate LSTM models for Escherichia coli and Staphylococcus aureus.
+The datasets are split into training, validation, and test sets, and the models are trained using log-transformed MIC values.

 ## Project Structure